By Ricky Brundritt, EMEA Bing Maps Technology Solution Professional

 3rd place in the new Windows UI App Challenge Category

 Hapeanut is an application created by a team from Korea who finished 3rd in the Environmental Sustainability Award Category.
 Hapeanut is a new Windows UI application that teaches people around the world how to grow peanuts more easily to help address global hunger.
 Peanuts are used by organizations such as the World Health Organization as a relief food in countries that are suffering from famine to save people from starving and malnutrition.
 Using Bing Maps users can see where in the world peanuts have or are being used to help save lives.
-An outline of this project is available on the Imagine Cup site here.

 Let IT Bee